Teaching English in Italy

 Options for teaching English in Italy

 Classroom teaching jobs in private international schools are available for experienced, licensed teachers.
-These teaching jobs usually require a minimum of 2 years of previous full-time experience.
+These teaching jobs usually require a minimum of two years of previous full-time experience.

 It’s possible to teach English in Italy in both public school classrooms and private language schools.
 Teaching English in Italy is competitive, so teachers are usually expected to have a TEFL certificate of a minimum of 100 hours.
 Previous teaching experience is often required.

 Salary and benefits when teaching English in Italy

-Salary will vary from city to city, as will cost of living.
+Salary will vary from city to city, as will the cost of living.
 Teaching English in Italy will usually provide teachers with a salary that allows them to live comfortably, although accommodation and airfare are usually not included as part of a salary package.

 Teach English in Italy – Hiring

 Hiring for English teaching jobs in Italy usually begins in early spring, with jobs beginning in September or October.
 Teachers should begin checking the Teach Away job board around February or March for new teaching jobs in Italy.

 What you need to teach English in Italy

 Qualifications to teach English in Italy

 Licensed teachers who want to teach abroad in Italy will need a government-issued teaching qualification in their home country or state, and will generally need at least 2 years of full-time teaching experience.